MrHaJu/Code-Institute-Projekt-3-PYTHON-battleship/README.md

 #### Deployment

 The game is designed to be played locally in a terminal environment.
 It can be run by executing the Python script my_battleships.py.

+The third project was developed through Gitpod, using the template provided by Code Institute.
+Every step was documented and pushed thoroughly via GitHub.

+#### Github
 1. Login (or sign up) to Github.
 2. Find the repository for this project, Code-Institute-Projekt-3-PYTHON-battleship.
 3. Click on the Settings link.
 4. Click on the Pages link in the left-hand side navigation bar.
 5. In the Source section, choose main from the drop-down select branch menu.
 Select Root from the drop-down select folder menu.
 6. Click Save.
 Your live Github Pages site is now deployed at the URL shown.cal machine.

+#### Heroku

+The deployment is made using [Heroku](https://www.heroku.com/) following the listed steps:

+1. Log in or register a new account on Heroku
+2. Click on 'New' in the dashboard and select 'Create New App'
+3. Select a name for the app and choose your region.
+4. Click on "Create app"
+5. When the app is created click on Setting
+6. To improve compatibility with various Python libraries add Config Var with Key = PORT and the Value = 8000
+7. Add 2 buildpacks: Python and then Nodejs in this specific order
+8. Go back at the top and click on "Deploy" and select "GitHub"
+9. Scroll down and click on 'Connect to GitHub'
+10. Search for your GitHub repository name by typing it
+11. Click on "Connect"
+12. Scroll down and click on "Deploy Branch"
+13. You will see a message "The app was successfully deployed" when the app is built with python and all the depencencies
+14. Click on view and you will see the deployed site

 #### Local Development